 On May 20, 2021, the Company announced that it has been selected by the University of British Columbia ("UBC") to deploy DDC's patented drone delivery solution at the Stellat'en First Nation, for UBC's "Remote Communities Drone Transport Initiative" program.
-Subsequent to June 30, 2021, the Company announced that it had signed a commercial agreement with UBC to deploy DDC's patented drone delivery solution between Stellat'en First Nation and the Village of Fraser Lake, located in Central Northern British Columbia, Canada.
+On July 15, 2021, the Company announced that it had signed a commercial agreement with UBC to deploy DDC's patented drone delivery solution between Stellat'en First Nation and the Village of Fraser Lake, located in Central Northern British Columbia, Canada.
 The term of the agreement is 12 months and includes an upfront payment as well as recurring monthly payments.
-The Company expects to begin implementation in Q3 2021 and the route to be operational in late Q3 or early Q4 2021.
+The Company began implementation of the project during the third quarter of 2021 and concluded implementation subsequent to September 30, 2021 with the route being operational as of October 18, 2021.